-We know that to achieve a healthy society our focus need to be on children been supported to build, achieve and succeed.
+We know that to achieve a healthy society our focus needs to be on children who need to be supported to build, achieve and succeed.
 This is a shared focus and we are here to support our foster carers in achieving this.

 If you have any questions about fostering, simply click here and get in touch.

 We need foster carers from a wide range of backgrounds, races and religion.
 This is because all children have their own unique and individual background and heritage.
 You do not need to be married, own a house or have children of your own.

 We aim to ensure that each child’s needs are met and matched as closely as possible, we use the following selection criteria:

 - Applicants able to accept teenagers

 - Applicants comfortable with parents visiting their home.

 - An ability to reflect on life experiences and to mature through them.